Pinegrow/pg-nuxtui/app/content/quick-start.md

 ### Icons

+- [TailwindCSS Icons](https://github.com/egoist/tailwindcss-icons) - We use only the default Heroicons.
+For all other icon sets, we utilize them via UnoCSS Preset Icons, using the UnoCSS format for icon names, e.g., `i-mdi-home`.
-- [TailwindCSS Icons](https://github.com/egoist/tailwindcss-icons) - use over 100,000 open-source [Iconify](https://iconify.design/) icons.
-This is already part of Nuxt UI, so you just use UIcon component and icon props/slots of other components like UButton etc. Uses the **unocss** format for icon names, for example, `i-mdi-home`
+- [UnoCSS Preset Icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons/) - use over 100,000 open-source [Iconify](https://iconify.design/) icons.
+Uses the **unocss** format for icon names, for example, `i-mdi-home`.

 ### Modules/Plugins